Insertion of sections 4A and 4B

 - apply to the Court for the incorporated cell to be wound-up either by that Court or subject to its supervision, and on the making of such an order, the provisions of the International Business Companies Act, Cap.
 12.14, relating to the winding-up of a company by or subject to the supervision of that Court shall apply with the necessary changes.".

-House of Assembly this 10th day of October, 2006.
+Passed in the House of Assembly this 10th day of October, 2006.

 J. BADEN ALLAIN,

-Senate this 09th day of November, 2006.
+Speaker of the House of AssemblyPassed in the Senate this 09th day of November, 2006.

 President of the Senate.